I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 These shrubs are usually planted for their foliage, and not necessarily for their blossoms, so prune them in early spring before any growth begins.

-Shrubs that bloom on new wood, should be pruned before any growth begins such as Annabelle Hydrangeas: cut these back to the first pair of buds just above the ground.
+Shrubs that bloom on new wood, should be pruned before any growth begins such as Annabelle Hydrangeas: cut these back to the first or second pair of buds above the ground.
 The stems will be stronger to support their large heads.

-I like to cut the Annabelles - (Hydrangea arborescens) back in a staggered manner - especially if they grow next to a wall…this way the blooms cover the bush in layers rather than all at the top.
+I like to cut Annabelles - (Hydrangea arborescens) back in a staggered manner - especially if they grow next to a wall…this way the blooms cover the bush in layers rather than all at the top.